 The UE behaviour in each test during time durations shall be as follows:

-During T4, UE shall transmit PUSCH at CG-SDT resource within 640ms + Z after time point TF.
+During T4, UE shall transmit PUSCH at CG-SDT resource within 860ms after time point TF.

 During T5, UE shall not transmit PUSCH at CG-SDT resources after TJ until the end of the test at time point TK.